Africa Roundup: Jumia’s post-IPO earnings, Gokada’s $5.3M raise, Facebook’s fake-news purge, Joe Montana’s fintech investment – TechCrunch

 Chipper Cash will expand beyond its current operations in Ghana, Kenya, Rwanda, Tanzania and Uganda within the next 12 months.

-The activity originated in Israel and was largely targeted toward Nigeria, Senegal, Togo, Angola, Niger, and Tunisia.
+The activity originated in Israel and was largely targeted toward Nigeria, Senegal, Togo, Angola, Niger and Tunisia.

-It was mostly political in nature and primarily paid for by Archemedes Group, a global political consulting firm, Facebook said.
+It was mostly political in nature and primarily paid for by Archimedes Group, a global political consulting firm, Facebook said.

 The affair highlighted a pattern of fake news on social media platforms rearing its head in Africa.
 Cambridge Analytica, backed by U.S. big-data billionaire Robert Mercer, was found to have been involved in elections in Kenya and Nigeria before its controversial role directing pro-Brexit and pro-Trump online activity in 2016.
 Facebook later banned Cambridge Analytica from its platform.

-Social media driven fake news — primarily on Facebook and WhatsApp — became such an issue in Kenya’s 2017 elections the country’s parliament passed a bill in 2018, with specific punitive measures, to combat it.
+Social media-driven fake news — primarily on Facebook and WhatsApp — became such an issue in Kenya’s 2017 elections the country’s parliament passed a bill in 2018, with specific punitive measures, to combat it.

-Facebook has prioritized growth in Africa and grown Africa users to over 200 million and Facebook owned chat-tool, WhatsApp, is the most downloaded messenger app on the continent.
+Facebook has prioritized growth in Africa and grown Africa users to more than 200 million and Facebook-owned chat-tool, WhatsApp, is the most downloaded messenger app on the continent.

 But Facebook’s recent Africa account purge shows when Facebook travels, so too does its list of pros and cons, including the ability of global actors to use it for nefarious uses in local settings.

-More Africa Related Stories @TechCrunch
+More Africa-related stories @TechCrunch

 - Zipline’s new $190 million funding means it’s the newest billion dollar contender in the game of drones